podcctv/iperf3-test-tools/docs/script-update-guide.md

 ## Automating `.sh` updates / 自动更新脚本

 Use `tools/auto_update.sh` to pull the latest scripts and re-apply permissions.
 It aborts if the working tree has local changes to avoid overwriting edits.
+Set `AUTO_UPDATE_DIRTY_MODE=stash` to temporarily stash and re-apply local edits, or `AUTO_UPDATE_DIRTY_MODE=reset` to discard them automatically.

 ```bash
 # Update the current branch in-place